Raining Mangoes: In Conversation with Hafsa Nouman

 LX: I can see it now.
 Can you take me through your thesis?

-Figure 12.2: Hafsa Nouman, Desire for Resonance - the dried Apricot (3), 2025, oil on canvas, 16 × 12 inches (40.64 × 30.48 cm).
-Photo: courtesy the artist and Pat Garcia © Hafsa Nouman
+Figure 14.2: Hafsa Nouman, Desire for Resonance - the dried Apricot (3), 2025, oil on canvas, 16 × 12 inches (40.64 × 30.48 cm).
+Photo: courtesy the artist and Sydney Mieko King © Hafsa Nouman

 The idea crystallized in Alexandria, looking out at the Mediterranean.
-Water appeared simultaneously transparent, reflective, and opaque, shifting according to light and viewpoint.
+Water appeared simultaneously transparent, reflective, and opaque, shifting according to the light and viewpoint.
 I became interested in how a surface could hold these contradictory qualities at once and how painting might capture a moment without fixing it entirely.
 The challenge was to construct a surface that appeared wet without actually being wet.

-Figure 13: Hafsa Nouman, Shadow of November, 2023, oil, graphite and tape on arches paper, 30 × 41 inches (104.14 × 76.2 cm).
-Photo: courtesy the artist and Pat Garcia © Hafsa Nouman
+Figure 15: Hafsa Nouman, Shadow of November, 2023, oil, graphite and tape on arches paper, 41 × 30 inches (104.14 × 76.2 cm).
+Photo: courtesy the artist and Sydney Mieko King © Hafsa Nouman

-HN: Much of my work has examined wrought iron jaali patterns as sites where vernacular ornament becomes entangled with colonial systems of enclosure.
-Motifs derived from foliage and local decorative traditions were incorporated into fences surrounding official buildings and demarcated land, transforming familiar cultural forms into instruments of separation.
-I have always been struck by the contradiction they embody: they permit the gaze to pass through while preventing the body from doing the same.
-They are simultaneously ornamental and disciplinary.
+HN: For this work, I examined wrought iron jaali patterns as sites of colonial systems of enclosure.
+During that period, vegetative motifs and local decorative traditions were incorporated into fences surrounding official buildings, transforming familiar cultural forms into instruments of separation.
+I have always been struck by the contradiction it embodies.
+They permit the gaze to penetrate the fence while preventing the body from doing the same.
+They’re simultaneously ornamental and disciplinary.
+Yet, after Independence, these patterns remained embedded within everyday architecture, so I grew up surrounded by jaalis, and admired the intricate shadows they cast across walls and floors.

 LX: That’s powerful to experiment with physical barriers like that.
 Can you tell me about Dissolving Horizon and how it’s hidden behind Landscape Oscillating?
 It is interesting that you bifurcate and orient it sideways.

-Figure 14: Hafsa Nouman, a Landscape, oscillating, 2025, oil on canvas, 63 × 45 inches (160.02 × 114.3 cm).
+Figure 16: Hafsa Nouman, Dissolving Horizon (Dissolving Horizon is hidden behind a Landscape, oscillating.), 2025, oil on canvas and oil on wood panel, 6 × 4 inches (15.24 × 10.16 cm).
 Photo: courtesy the artist and Pat Garcia © Hafsa Nouman

-Figure 15: Hafsa Nouman, Dissolving Horizon (Dissolving Horizon is hidden behind a Landscape, oscillating.), 2025, oil on canvas and oil on wood panel, 6 × 4 inches (15.24 × 10.16 cm).
+Figure 17: Hafsa Nouman, a Landscape, oscillating, 2025, oil on canvas, 63 × 45 inches (160.02 × 114.3 cm).
 Photo: courtesy the artist and Pat Garcia © Hafsa Nouman

 LX: It was great to see your first solo show at Palo Gallery, Facsimile.
 What does “facsimile” mean to you?

-Figure 17: Hafsa Nouman, One Ubiquitous, Dadi ki chirya (diptych), 2026, oil on canvas, 16 × 12 inches (40.64 × 30.48 cm).
+Figure 18.1: Hafsa Nouman, Once Ubiquitous, Dadi ki chirya, 2026, oil on canvas, 16 × 12 inches (40.64 × 30.48 cm), diptych.
 Photo: courtesy the artist, Pat Garcia, and Palo Gallery © Hafsa Nouman

-Figure 18: Hafsa Nouman, Chusa howa Aam, 2026, oil on canvas, 8 × 12 inches (20.32 × 30.48 cm).
+Figure 18.2: Hafsa Nouman, Once Ubiquitous, Dadi ki chirya, 2026, oil on canvas, 16 × 12 inches (40.64 × 30.48 cm), diptych.
 Photo: courtesy the artist, Pat Garcia, and Palo Gallery © Hafsa Nouman

 Hafsa Nouman